Magelan-Pentesting/MilestonesSAD/README.md

 ## The Project

 Please create a small and light wight application to handle, insert and update milestones.
 The frontend should have a very small interface to add and update milestones.
 And a part to view them in a list with start and end date.
+In the backend, a MongoDB will run in a Docker under a .netCore framework.

 ### The add/update form